IBM-Cloud/gp-js-client/template-README.md

 ### Promise mode

+* ⚠ _please note that the apidocs [haven’t been updated yet](https://github.com/IBM-Bluemix/gp-js-client/issues/85) to note that the callback `cb` is optional and that Promises are returned by most functions.

 ```javascript
     gpClient.function( { /* opts */ })
     .then( result => /* do something with result */)
     .catch( err => /* do something with err */ );
 ```

 * opts: an object containing input parameters, if needed.